buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="av" slug="pseudobuddhism_brahm" %}
 - Ajahn Brahm, in his light-hearted way, comments on the above verse.

+{% include content_blurb.html category="articles" slug="taking-form_franz-koun" %}
+- What form will your practice take?

 {% include content_blurb.html category="canon" slug="dedication_longchenpa" %}
 - It's common in many Buddhist cultures to end a meritorious event or auspicious occasion with a short dedication.
 Here is a typical such prayer from the Tibetan Tradition.